hopemcleod/solidjs-django-postgres-stack/solidjs-app/patient-data-ui/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```
+## Debug the app
+Once have server running, press F5 in VS Code

 ## Building